louisnw01/lightweight-charts-python/README.md

 1. Simple and easy to use.
 2. Blocking or non-blocking GUI.
 3. Streamlined for live data, with methods for updating directly from tick data.
-4. Multi-Pane Charts using the [`SubChart`](https://lightweight-charts-python.readthedocs.io/en/latest/docs.html#subchart).
+4. Multi-Pane Charts using the [`SubChart`](https://lightweight-charts-python.readthedocs.io/en/latest/common_methods.html#create-subchart-subchart).
 5. The Toolbox, allowing for trendlines, rays and horizontal lines to be drawn directly onto charts.
-6. [Callbacks](https://lightweight-charts-python.readthedocs.io/en/latest/docs.html#callbacks) allowing for timeframe (1min, 5min, 30min etc.) selectors, searching, and more.
+6. [Callbacks](https://lightweight-charts-python.readthedocs.io/en/latest/callbacks.html) allowing for timeframe (1min, 5min, 30min etc.) selectors, searching, hotkeys, and more.
+7. Tables for watchlists, order entry, and trade management.
 7. Direct integration of market data through [Polygon.io's](https://polygon.io/?utm_source=affiliate&utm_campaign=pythonlwcharts) market data API.

 __Supports:__ Jupyter Notebooks, PyQt, wxPython, Streamlit, and asyncio.